Randomized Communication and Implicit Graph Representations

 Let $v_t$ be the first $D$-node in $\cP$.
 Note that $t \leq 2$.
 Every vertex in $X^t$ has degree at least $k$ in $G_{v_t}$, and therefore $Z_{1,k} \sqsubset G_{v_t}$.
 By induction, the above discussion implies that for $1 \leq i \leq q-1$, the graph $Z_{1+i,k-ip}$ is an induced subgraph of $G_{v_{t+2i-1}}$.
 Hence, since the length of $\cP$ is at least $2q+1$, we have $H^{\circ\circ}_q = Z_{q,1} \sqsubset Z_{q,k-(q-1)p} \sqsubset G_{v_{t+2q-3}} \sqsubset G$, a contradiction. \end{proof}

-\begin{lemma} Let $p \in \mathbb{N}$ and let $\cF$ be a stable family of one-sided $F_{p,p}$-free bipartite graphs.
-Then $\cF$ admits a constant-size equality-based adjacency labeling scheme, and hence $\RL(\cF_n) = O(1)$. \end{lemma} \begin{proof} Since $\cF$ is stable, it does not contain $\cC^\dcirc$ as a subfamily.
+\begin{lemma} Let $p \in \mathbb{N}$ and let $\cF$ be a stable class of one-sided $F_{p,p}$-free bipartite graphs.
+Then $\cF$ admits a constant-size equality-based adjacency labeling scheme, and hence $\RL(\cF_n) = O(1)$. \end{lemma} \begin{proof} Since $\cF$ is stable, it does not contain $\cC^\dcirc$ as a subclass.
 Let $q$ be the minimum number such that $H^{\circ\circ}_q \not\in \cF$.
-Let $k = (q+1)p$ and let $\cQ$ be the family of one-sided $T_k$-free bipartite graphs.
+Let $k = (q+1)p$ and let $\cQ$ be the class of one-sided $T_k$-free bipartite graphs.
 We have that $\cF \subseteq \cF_{p,q}$, and therefore, by \cref{prop:Fpp-decomposition}, the graphs in $\cF$ admit $(\cQ,2)$-decomposition trees of depth at most $2q$.